 What is a “good” project to work with?

-When it comes to choosing the actual projects that an organisation works with, there are several boxes that need to be ticked.
+When it comes to choosing the actual projects that an organisation works with, several boxes need to be ticked.
 First and foremost, it needs to be a “good” project.
 Being conservation specialists, for ACE, being a “good” project means that the project has a real conservation purpose.
 “What are your conservation aims and achievements?” is the first thing we’ll ask a project that approaches us to request a partnership.
 We are not narrow-minded about what the specialisation of a project should be – There are many different applications to conservation, from research to habitat management, animal care, veterinary services or conservation education.
-What is important is that there is a clear rationale for the work that the project is doing, and that the work is spearheaded by qualified professionals.
+What is important is that there is a clear rationale for the work that the project is doing and that the work is spearheaded by qualified professionals.
 Of course, some people are excellent at spinning a yarn, and the world of conservation travel is not above that – We’ve come across plenty of projects that talk the talk and use all the lovely jargon, but that won’t measure up when we take a closer look.

 This is the step where it helps to be a specialist.
-Focusing entirely on wildlife conservation work in southern Africa helps us have the in house expertise to assess and monitor the projects that we work with.
-Our team includes zoologists, wildlife biologists and field guides, and we have a full time operations manager in South Africa who will visit every project regularly to make sure that the work is ongoing and maintains its focus.
+Focusing entirely on wildlife conservation work in southern Africa helps us have the in-house expertise to assess and monitor the projects that we work with.
+Our team includes zoologists, wildlife biologists and field guides, and we have a full-time operations manager in South Africa who will visit every project regularly to make sure that the work is ongoing and maintains its focus.
 So we like to think that it would be pretty difficult to get it past us if a project only does window dressing and no real work.

 A role for Conservation Travellers

-Another other big stumbling block is that a good conservation project in itself isn’t necessarily a good project for conservation travel.
+Another big stumbling block is that a good conservation project in itself isn’t necessarily a good project for conservation travel.
 There are a lot of conservation projects that do fantastic work but they don’t have a viable role for conservation travellers, because the work that they do is often too specialised or too dangerous.
 At such projects, conservation travellers would be little more than visitors or spectators.
 We don’t think that is fair – Conservation enthusiasts who are willing to dedicate time and money to a project should in return have the opportunity to learn new skills and to be appreciated for their hands-on help.